Grid and geometry viewer: GV

 : print the version number

-For an advance configuration of GV one can save the current configuration (see below), and edit the ASCII formatted configuration files.
-The configuration files are located in the subdirectory .molcasgv in user home directory.
-File gv.rc contains global settings, like colors, transparency, etc. File atoms.rc contains sizes and colors for each element.
+For an advanced configuration of GV one can save the current configuration (F9 key), and edit the ASCII formatted configuration files.
+The configuration files are located in the subdirectory .molcasgv in the user home directory:

 The main control of GV can be done by the mouse: the left mouse button is used to rotate the grid or the molecule, right mouse button is used for the on-screen menu.
 The major operations from menus can also be performed by hot-keys.
 Note, that behavior of GV, e.g. on-screen menus and hot-keys is different for the different types of visualized files.